tedyap/Saint-Marys-College-Hackathon/README.md

-# Saint Mary's College Data Science Hackathon - Illinois Wesleyan University Data Science Club
+# Saint Mary's College Data Science Hackathon -
+# Illinois Wesleyan University Data Science Club

 [Hackathon Home Page](https://www.saintmarys.edu/math/data-science-hackathon)

 # Data Science Hackathon Overview
 We were given 16 hours to build a model to classify images into 40 different mathematical symbols.
 We built a simple Convolutional Neural Network and opimized accuracy with k-fold cross validation and majority voting ensemble learning.
 A more detailed description of our approach can be found in this blog post here.
+We won second place in the end out of 14 teams.

 ![alt text](https://github.com/tedyap/SaintMarysCollege-Hackathon/blob/master/symbol.gif "symbol")